samwisekind/steamchat-website/README.md

 # Steamchat Website Source Files

 Here you can find the source files for the Steamchat (formerly "Steamcast") website.
 We're releasing the entirety of the website so if you're interested in web development and design you can clone this repository to learn, play or modify with.
-Do anything you want with them, no attribution required!
+Do anything you want with it, no attribution required!

-This website in this repository is the version from 2013 onwards.
-We have it from its [original state](https://github.com/Flamov/steamchat-website/tree/c6ec7d23f21fbf421eb74abe7b1a97b9d83ec0c9) to be more sanely coded as well as clean up the original files, add CSS3 support, amongst other things.
+The website included in this repository is the version from 2013 onwards.
+We have updated it from its [original state](https://github.com/Flamov/steamchat-website/tree/c6ec7d23f21fbf421eb74abe7b1a97b9d83ec0c9) to be more sanely coded as well as clean up the original files, add CSS3 support, as well as a bunch of other additions and improvements.

-### Requirements
+## Requirements

 If you plan on hosting the website in a local environment or otherwise, the following is required:

 * PHP 5.4 or greater
-* Access to `.htaccess` for Apache or equivalent directory-level configuration file
+* Access to `.htaccess` for Apache or equivalent directory-level configuration
- * Must have `RewriteEngine` enabled
+ * Must have `RewriteEngine` or equivalent enabled

-### Installation
+## Installation

 1. Set up a web server following the [requirements](#requirements) above
 2. Clone this repository or [download the ZIP](https://github.com/Flamov/steamchat-website/archive/master.zip) and place the files in the web server
-3. Make sure `.htaccess` (or equivalent) is working as intended ([see below](#htaccess))
+3. Make sure the [`.htaccess`](.htaccess) file is working as intended ([see below](#intended-htaccess-behaviourconfiguration))

-### Things To Note
+## Things To Note

 #### Intended .htaccess Behaviour/Configuration